mheadd/couchconfdemo/README.md

        "song": "Ball & Biscuit"
     }

 This structure will feed the "selections" view and render selections in HTML for voters to view and select.
-The "_id" property used is the vote selection users will send through their Tropo app.
+The "_id" property used is the vote selection users will send through their Tropo app, so you'll want to PUT this document into the database with a specific doc id.

+In addition, you can set a phone number for display by inserting a document with this structure.

+    {
+       "_id": "1ae1b96038c2db0d3611e47df7003794",
+       "number": "(407) 555-0000"
+}

+The doc id for this document is not important, so you can POST this document to your database.

 ## What is a CouchApp?